 The shift from selling products to selling outcome-based services is a high-risk innovation – but it can come with high gains

 Managers should regularly evaluate the business model to ensure that the greatest value is created and captured over the life of the relationship.
 It is not only about what is in the contract but how far the collaboration can be taken.
 How can we improve the relationships?
 What can create greater value?
 How can we ensure a fairer distribution of profits?

 These are all questions that should be asked and discussed in regular meetings between the senior management and operational staff of both providers and customers.

 The shift from selling products to selling outcome-based services is a high-risk innovation – but it can come with high gains.
 In opening up the business model, the provider and customer need to ensure they create and capture carefully re-defined value.

 Navigating the process, with its constantly shifting roles and responsibilities, is a crucial task that is often at odds with the status quo of traditional business relationships.
 For the provider, products and spare parts switch from profits to costs, while the customer becomes much more dependent on the provider.

 It is an ongoing process: the challenges, needs and requirements of each party constantly evolve and need to be regularly reviewed.

 But, done carefully, it is a process that can vastly benefit both.

-Original research article: Sjödin D, Parida V, Jovanovic M & Visnjic I. Value creation and value capture alignment in business model innovation: a process view on outcome‐based business models, Product Innovation Management, 37(2), 158-83 (2020)
+Original research article: Sjödin D, Parida V, Jovanovic M & Visnjic I. Value creation and value capture alignment in business model innovation: a process view on outcome‐based business models, Journal of Product Innovation Management, 37(2), 158-83 (2020)

 Join the Do Better community